-4.6.
-Time Limit On Validity Of Construction Plan Approval
+(6) Time Limit On Validity Of Construction Plan Approval

-Approval of a Construction Plan shall be valid for a period of twenty-four (24) months following the date of approval by the Board of County Commissioners unless a request for an extension has been received and approved by the Board of County Commissioners submitted and reviewed following the process outlined in Section (4) above prior to the expiration of approval.
+Approval of a Construction Plan shall be valid for a period of twenty-four (24) months following the date of approval by the Technical Review Committee or Board of County Commissioners unless a request for an extension has been submitted and reviewed following the process outlined in Section (4) above prior to the expiration of approval.
 Approval shall remain valid provided the Final Plat application is submitted during this time period.
-Upon expiration of Construction Plan approval, a final plat Final Plat of the same subdivision shall not be considered by the Board of County Commissioners unless said Construction Plan (or First Plat, if necessary) is submitted for approval based on standards in effect at the time of resubmission.
+Upon expiration of Construction Plan approval, a Final Plat of the same subdivision shall not be considered by the Board of County Commissioners unless said Construction Plan (or First Plat, if necessary) is submitted for approval based on standards in effect at the time of resubmission.